tmux is a beast of a tool that I found to be indispensable for my personal

 For example, let's say you are working on a project and you want to have a few

-processes going: a code editor like Vim for editing the source files, a separate
+processes going: (1) a code editor like Vim for editing the source files, (2) a

 Without a terminal multiplexer, you could open a lot of tabs in your emulator and just navigate between them, which might work fine if you just need to quickly work on something and not go back to it.
-But what if you need then switch to another project?
+But what if you need to switch to another project?
 Do you close all of your tabs now, or open an entirely new terminal window?
-What if you have many projects you are switching between.
-This quickly grows unwieldy.
+What if you have many projects you are switching between?
+This quickly grows unwieldy and disorganized.

 Yikes

-Instead, with a multiplexer, you can simply create a new "session" in tmux
+Instead, with a multiplexer, you can simply create a new session in tmux that

 multiple panes ("splits"/ views, such as vertical splits).